mightymetrika/crtb/README.md

 - Block length is set to half the length of initial tags
 - First block:
-  - Formed from unique tags in original sample
+  - Form initial block stem from unique tags in original sample
+  - If block stem is undersized:
+    1. Take the set difference between all tags and block stem
+    2. Sample without replacement to fill block to target size
 - Subsequent blocks:
-  - Start with unique remaining tags (block stem)
+  - Form new block stem from unique remaining tags
   - If block stem is undersized:
     1. Take the set difference between all tags and block stem
     2. Sample without replacement to fill block to target size